Veorra/System-Analysis-and-Design/README.md

 5) How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

+I approach designing software in a very linear way.
+I make a plan, lay it out, and see what needs to be done.
+Once I have a general idea and plan to follow I just start working away.
+For future analyzations and designs, I will do my best to try and break them down into their simplest components and then go from there.